mtolly/midiscript/README.md

 Options:

-    -b : for mid -> txt, positions are written as beats -m : for mid -> txt, positions are written as measures|beats (default)
+    -b     : for mid -> txt, positions are written as beats -m     : for mid -> txt, positions are written as measures|beats (default) -r INT : for txt -> mid, minimum resolution of output file (default 480)

 Note that both measures and beats are 0-based, not 1-based.
 So the first beat of the song is `0|0`.